ChengjieZhao1/Gen-SSBF-CFM-release/README.md

 - FiLM-CFM beam generator: maps the measured RSRP vector to candidate downlink beams through a FiLM-conditioned conditional flow matching model.

-The repository is meant to show how the system is built and trained.
-Baseline programs used only for paper comparison, such as DFT sweeping, MLP, diffusion, and hierarchical beam search, are not included in this clean release.

 <p align="center">
   <img src="assets/framework.png" width="92%" alt="Gen-SSBF framework">
 </p>